Lugriz/pdfmake-wrapper/README.md

 */
 ```

-### header( header: any )
+### header(header: any) -> void

-It defines the header of the document.
-The header is displayed on each page
+Defines the header of the document.
+The header is displayed on each page.

 ```javascript
 import { PdfMakeWrapper } from 'pdfmake-wrapper';